On ground word problem of term equation systems: Introduction

 \section{Introduction}

-Knuth-Bendix procedure provides a semi-decision procedure for the word problem of a term equation system.
-Among a vast literature on its variations, see, for example, \cite{baanip, bdp, bgnr, ghls, mec, nierub, ter, wsw}.

 A term equation $l \approx r$ is called variable preserving if the same variables occur in the left-hand side $l$ as in the right-hand side $r$.
-A term equation system (TES) $S$ is called variable preserving if all of its equations are variable preserving.
-Example 4.1.4 on page 60 in \cite{baanip} shows a variable preserving TES with undecidable ground word problem.
+A term equation system (TES) $E$ is called variable preserving if all of its equations are variable preserving.
+The ground word problem is undecidable even for variable-preserving TESs, see Example 4.1.4 on page 60 in \cite{baanip}.
+We recall the well known trivial semi-decision procedure $\textit{PRO1}$ for the ground word problem of variable preserving TESs and its straightforward generalization, the trivial semi-decision procedure $\textit{PRO2}$ for the ground word problem of TESs.

-First we give an elementary semi-decision procedure for the ground word problem of variable preserving TESs.
-Second we generalize our semidecision procedure to TESs.
-We give an elementary semi-decision procedure for the ground word problem of TESs.
-We apply the results of F\"ul\"op and V\'agv\"olgyi \cite{fulvag1, fulvag2, vag} on ground TESs (GTESs) and tree automata.
+On the basis of $\textit{PRO1}$, we give a semi-decision procedure $\textit{PRO3}$ for the ground word problem of variable preserving TESs.
+Given a TES $E$ and ground terms $p, q$ over the ranked alphabet $\S$, procedure $\textit{PRO3}$ constructs the ground TESs (GTESs) $P_i$ and $Q_i$, $i\geq 1$ such that

-In Section \ref{led}, we present three trivial semi-decision procedures for the ground word problem of variable preserving TESs and TESs.
-In Section \ref{utca}, we intuitively describe our elementary semi-decision procedures for the ground word problem of variable preserving TESs and TESs.
-In Section \ref{z1}, we present a brief review of the notions, notations, and preliminary results used in the paper.
-In section \ref{autom}, we recall some results of F\"ul\"op and V\'agv\"olgyi \cite{fulvag1, fulvag2, vag} on the connections between GTESs and tree automata.
-In Section \ref{fo}, we present our elementary semi-decision procedure for the ground word problem of a variable preserving TES.
-In Section \ref{2fo}, we present our elementary semi-decision procedure for the ground word problem of a TES.